-Families may obtain application forms from the PHA's office during normal business hours or at www.suffolkrha.org when the waiting list is open
+Families may obtain application forms from the PHA's office during normal business hours or at www.suffolkrha.org when the waiting list is open.

-Completed applications must be returned to the PHA by mail, postmarked by the application due date.
-Applications may not be hand delivered or faxed.
+Completed applications must be returned to the PHA by mail, electronically, by fax, or submitted in person during normal business hours.
 Applications must be complete in order to be accepted by the PHA for processing.
 If an application is incomplete, the PHA will notify the family of the additional information required.